-I can recall the first time I felt abandon it was when I was nine and my parents decided to call it quits.
-My mom moved back home with my grandmother until she found a place of her own.One day my father comes by to see us and instead of him taking us with him we were headed to my mom’s car.
-I didn’t understand because he was supposed to becoming to get us.
-I began to cry out for him (I mean that ugly cry) and all he did was walk away.
-My cries/screams began to get louder as I watch my father get in his car from my mother backseat window.
+I can recall the first time I felt abandon.
+I was nine, and my parents decided to call it quits.
+My mom moved back home with my grandmother until she found a place of her own.
+My father came to get my siblings and I. Instead of us leaving with him; we were told to get into my mother’s car.
+I didn’t understand because he was coming to pick us up.
+I began to cry out for him (I mean that ugly cry), and all he did was walk away.
+My cries/screams began to get louder.
+I watched my father get in his car from my mother’s backseat window.
 Why didn’t he come back for me?
 Why didn’t he love me?
 How could he not fight for me?
-My sister in my ear telling me to shut up, stop crying that my father isn’t coming back and that he doesn’t want me.
-From that day forward I looked at my Father differently and my days crying out for him was no longer.
-That day made me look at men differently too.
-That no man would love me because my own father didn’t.
-And that I’m not worth fighting for because my own father never fought for me why anyone else would.
+My sister in my ear telling me to shut up, stop crying, my father isn’t coming back, and he doesn’t want me.
+From that day forward, I looked at my father differently and my days crying out for him were no longer.
+That day made me look at men differently, too.
+No man would love me because my father didn’t.
+It made me feel as if I’m not worth fighting for because my father never fought for me.
+Why would anyone else?
 I slowly started withdrawing from the world.

 I started to make friends of my own.
 No one ever seemed to stay.
-Of course that just validated what my father had already taught me and made me isolate myself even more.
-Anyone that I encountered that had tendencies like my father was an instant red flag and I would keep them at distance.
+Of course, that just validated what my father had already taught me.
+It made me isolate myself even more.
+Anyone I encountered that had tendencies like my father was an instant red flag.
+I would keep them at a distance.
 I didn’t allow people to get close to me because of the fear of being rejected.
-If I didn’t let them in then it wouldn’t hurt as bad when they walked away.
-As I began to get older friends came and went.
-Trusting people was hard because it seems that no matter the sex everyone was all the same.
+If I didn’t let them in, they wouldn’t hurt me as bad when they walked away.
+As I got older, friends came and went.
+Trusting people was hard.
+It seemed people were the same no matter their sex.
 I became a loner and told myself that I needed no one.
 All people did was sell me dreams and broken promises.

 So, I had to change how I saw myself.
 (Psalm 139:14) I began to work on my relationship with God.
-As my relationship with God started to get stronger things begin to change.
-The toxic relationship began to subside and I began to see things clearer.
-My circle of friends began to change.
+As my relationship with God started to get stronger, things began to change.
+The toxic relationship started to subside.
+My vision was becoming clearer on things.
+My circle of friends changed.
 Friends I didn’t even know I needed.
 I’m able to be myself with them.
-God gave me want I needed and not what I thought I deserve and so much more.
-He showed out and gave me a man that I am not afraid to express how I feel with and feel safe with.
+God gave me want I needed.
+Instead of what I felt, I deserved, and so much more.
+He showed out and gave me a man to who I am not afraid to express my thoughts, and I feel safe with him.
 Something I didn’t know even existed.
-Honestly speaking I never saw myself married.
-But here I am married to man who is a reflection of God’s love for me.
-It hasn’t been easy but it is worth it.
-I tell people that marriage will magnify what you need to work on.
-Things that you thought you had conquered before marriage or the things that you thought you were good at before marriage.
-Marriage will let you know immediately where improvement is needed.
-You just have to be willing to make the adjustments.
-Pray that your spouse will be understanding and patient with you while you do.
-That your spouse we be willing to help/love you through it, correct you with love, and encourage you as well.
+Honestly, speaking, I never saw myself married.
+But here I am, married to a man who is a reflection of God’s love for me.
+It hasn’t been easy, but it is worth it.
+I tell people that marriage will magnify what you need to work on within yourself.
+Things you thought you had conquered in your singleness will be tested.
+Marriage will let you know immediately where improvement is required.
+You have to be willing to make the adjustments.
+Pray that your spouse will be understanding and be patient with you while you’re working through the necessary changes.
+Pray your spouse we be willing to help/love you through it, correct you with love, and encourage you as well.